Skip to main content

 WorkPieceViewArtifacts

-3D / Simulator Layer (Separated)
+3D / Simulator Layer (Decoupled)

 The 3D visualization and simulation system is decoupled from the data pipeline, following a similar pattern to the ViewManager.
 It consists of: